wb/gitall/README.md

       -e exclude, --exclude exclude
                             Specify comma-separated list of repositories to
                             exclude.
 Applied after auto-detect or include(-file)
+      -d date, --date date  Specify checkout by date instead of ref.
+This parameter must be used with gitall checkout <branch>.
-      -n, --noseparator     Suppress printing of separator line between repositories.
+                            The date format is YYYY-MM-DD HH:MM:SS or a shorter format.
+See also the date format used by git rev-list -n, --noseparator     Suppress printing of separator line between repositories.
       -q, --quiet           decrease output verbosity.
 Repeat for more silence, or